What should you tell your insurer? In our latest article for Nursery Management Today, we outline the key changes that you need to communicate.

 2) There’s been a change in building ownership

 Has your landlord changed?
 Have you bought a property you’ve previously been leasing or have you sold your premises but continue to be a tenant?
-Either way, inform your insurer because if the premises became damaged and the nursery closed for repair, it must be clear who’ll cover the costs and Loss of Revenue.
+Either way, tell your insurer because if the premises became damaged and the nursery closed for repair, it must be clear who’ll cover the costs and Loss of Revenue.

 3) You’ve upgraded some equipment

 Invested in new outdoor equipment?
 Bought new computers?
 Then these need adding to your policy.
 Leased items like photocopiers can be insured too.
 This can ensure you do not pay double as many lease companies will automatically insure equipment until they have confirmation from the insurers that they are protected.

 Planning an extension?
 This can be a real minefield with issues such as Health & Safety regulations and in particular Construction Design Management rules and regulations.
 It is vital you seek expert advice before you start work to ensure you are correctly insured and that you are compliant at all times.
 If you work with a builder recommended by the National Federation of Builders this can really help reduce the stress as all NFB builders are vetted and approved – find out more

 5) There’s been an incident

 If something has happened that could lead to a claim by either a child’s parents or an employee, make sure you tell your insurer, just as you’d inform Ofsted or RIDDOR.
 Please also tell your insurer, so that they can help you to gather evidence to help defend any claims, while the incident is fresh in everyone’s minds.
 Your insurance advisor can help you manage safeguarding allegations against members of your staff to ensure the business is protected which can even involve dealing with the unwanted press.